OAFE: buy the toys, not the hype

 In space, no one can hear you wax quasi-Psych 101 philosophic to yourself for hours on end.

-Silver Surfer Desperate to deliver his home world from certain destruction, Norrin Radd struck a deal with the fundamental force of nature known as Galactus.
+Desperate to deliver his home world from certain destruction, Norrin Radd struck a deal with the fundamental force of nature known as Galactus.
 As the world-devourer's herald, he would search the galaxy for his master's sustenance.
 Eventually breaking his bonds, the Silver Surfer now soars the cosmic waves unshackled as the Lone Sentinel of the Spaceways!

 The Silver Surfer is one of the dozens of characters created by Jack Kirby and Stan Lee.
 Now, usually those names would be listed in the other order, but chromey here was dreamt up entirely by Jack.
-Marvel comics, back in the day, were pretty much all a product of Stan lee's imagination: in order to handle all those titles, Stan developed the "Mighty Marvel Style," which basically meant that he gave the artist a basic outline and let him loose on the story.
+Marvel comics, back in the day, were pretty much all a product of Stan Lee's imagination: in order to handle all those titles, Stan developed the "Mighty Marvel Style," which basically meant that he gave the artist a basic outline and let him loose on the story.
 When the pages came back, Stan would go over them and write dialogue to fit whatever had been drawn.
 This lent speed to the process, but also created some surprises.

 It was Kirby who decided that someone as hugely powerful as Galactus would have underlings to do a lot of the menial tasks for him, and so created the Surfer whole cloth.
 Stan, surprised to find a brand new character in his story, picked up on Norrin Radd right away and made him a sympathetic, philosophical mouthpiece.
 Lee and Kirby had different concepts for the character, but since Stan was the editor, well, you can imagine what happened.

 Capturing the look of this sentinel of the spaceways has always been a delicate issue for figures - flat silver doesn't look right, while vac-metalized chrome wears off too easily.
 For this figure, ToyBiz has done a multi-layered paint app, with a gray base, silver above and light blue highlights.
-It's easily the best presentation we've seen for this character.
+It's easily the best presentation we've ever seen for this character.

-silver surfboard Without his board, the Silver Surfer would just be "The Silver," which doesn't sound nearly as cool.
+Without his board, the Silver Surfer would just be "The Silver," which doesn't sound nearly as cool.
 The board here doubles as the usual Marvel Legends base: an articulated black stand supports the board, connecting it to a 1" tall bit of pockmarked asteroid.
 The base is wall-mountable, and the stand has a big joint in the center that allows the board to remain horizontal.

 In a clever bit of invention, the Surfer does not connect to his board via pegs or straps; instead, he has magnets in his feet, and there's a metal strip down the center of the board.
 The magnets are surprisingly strong, allowing you to get some pretty dynamic poses out of the toy.

-Howard the Duck The figure comes with a reproduction of issue 11 of his eponymous comic.
-It's an okay issue, that hints at the Surfer's origins and powers without ever really showing much of either, but it does serve as an advertisement for Vol. 2 of the Marvel Masterworks Silver Surfer collection.
+The figure comes with a reproduction of issue 11 of his eponymous comic.
+It's an okay issue, that hints at the Surfer's origins Howard the Duck and powers without ever really showing much of either, but it does serve as an advertisement for Vol. 2 of the Marvel Masterworks Silver Surfer collection.
 There are much better Surfer stories out there, particularly from Jim Starlin and Ron Lim's run.

 that exchange rate's a bitch